-In part 1, we looked at some general negotiating strategies.
-In part 2, we will look at questions you should be asking in any contract negotiation as well as reviewing provisions that you will likely see in your contract.
+What questions you should be asking in any contract negotiation as well as reviewing provisions that you will likely see in your contract.
 For this discussion, let’s again assume that you are an artist negotiating gallery representation.
-As I discussed in part 1, make sure you know what you want before starting the negotiation.
+Make sure you know what you want before starting the negotiation.
 A good way to start that process is to, simply, make a list.

 - How often will my work be shown?